Am I fit enough for a Gorilla Trek in Uganda?

 Gorilla Trekking Fitness: Am I fit enough for a Gorilla Trek?
 The Level of Fitness needed for a Gorilla Trek – Am I fit enough for a Gorilla Trek?
 Something not often discussed on Gorilla Safari Tour Operator’s Websites in Uganda is Gorilla Trekking Fitness.
 It is essential to be reasonable in shape and physically fit since it will make your Gorilla Trek more enjoyable.

 Most Visitors to Uganda and Rwanda plan their gorilla trekking Safari about six months before it begins.
 That is more than enough time to get the gorilla trekking fitness level you will need to get into reasonable shape for your encounter with the gentle giants of the forest.

 Many prepare for their Gorilla Trek by Hiking, biking, going for walks, or even going to the gym in the country where they live.

 Your present Fitness Level should not prevent you from a Gorilla Trek.
 A moderate level of fitness or better is suitable for most.

-The services of a Porter can assist, and the use of a local Walking Stick is an excellent aid.
-The Gear, daypack, clothing, right boots with traction make the Gorilla Trek a better experience.
+The services of a Porter can assist you on the trek, and Additionally, the use of a local Walking Stick is an excellent aid.
+The Gear, daypack, clothing, and proper boots with traction make the Gorilla Trek a better experience.